-While in most cases the side effects of rhodiola tend to be minimal, you can increase the likelihood you’ll avoid them by taking some basic precautions.
-To understand how these side effects might occur, however, it is important to learn some simple chemistry, including how rhodiola rosea works to create the physical and physiological effects so many people desire from this supplement._____________________________________
+In most cases the side effects of rhodiola tend to be minimal, but you can help yourself avoid them by taking some basic precautions.
+To understand how and why these side effects might occur, however, it is important to learn some simple chemistry, including how rhodiola rosea works to create the physical and physiological effects so many people desire from this supplement.

 I’ve organized this guide so you can discover as much or as little as you want.
 If you’re feeling impatient and just want to see the list of rhodiola rosea side-effects, feel free to skip to that section with the following navigation.

 - Active Compounds In Rhodiola Rosea